Woman refuses to sell 1970 Plymouth Superbird despite being offered life-changing money for it for poignant reason

 Alex Maxam

-When faced with a difficult choice of selling her Plymouth Superbird to fund her home, this woman made a choice that many might find surprising.
+When faced with a choice between keeping her Plymouth Superbird or selling it to fund her home, this woman made a choice that many might find surprising.

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie